 Bangladesh is one of the world's countries most at risk from disasters, particularly cyclones and floods.
 With 80 per cent of its 157 million people living in rural areas, the impact of these events can be devastating.

-Right now, Bangladesh is in the grip of two serious crises.
+This year, Bangladesh has been in the grip of two serious crises.
 Up to a third of the country has been affected by the worst floods in decades.
 Our partner the Bangladesh Red Crescent is helping across the country, providing food and clean drinking water to over 36,000 people.
-You can help by supporting the South Asia Floods Appeal.

 After a surge of violence in Myanmar, around 500,000 people fled to safety in Bangladesh in just over a month.
 With support from our Myanmar Appeal, the Red Crescent is providing food, clean water and medical care.